Home

 Claude Chappe

 Claude Chappe was born on Christmas day (25 December) 1763, in the small French town of Brûlon, some 200 km southwest of Paris, to Ignace Chappe d’Auteroche and Marie-Renée de Vernay de Vert.
-Besides Claude, Ignace and Marie-Renée had nine children (but three of them died in infancy, so remained 5 boys and 2 girls): Ignace Urbain Jean (1762-1829), Marie Marthe, Claude’s twin sister (1763-1823), Pierre François Émile (1765-1834), Sophie Françoise (1767-1837), Antoine (1768-1768), René (1769-1854), Thomas (1771-1772), Abraham (1773-1849), and Jacques François (1775-1775).
+Besides Claude, Ignace and Marie-Renée had nine children (but three of them died in infancy, so 5 boys and 2 girls remained): Ignace Urbain Jean (1762-1829), Marie Marthe, Claude’s twin sister (1763-1823), Pierre François Émile (1765-1834), Sophie Françoise (1767-1837), Antoine (1768-1768), René (1769-1854), Thomas (1771-1772), Abraham (1773-1849), and Jacques François (1775-1775).

-Amazingly, the parental house of Claude Chappe from 18th century is still preserved (see the lower postcard from 1900), on Nr.
+Amazingly, the parental house of Claude Chappe from the 18th century is still preserved (see the lower postcard from 1900), on Nr.
 1 Rue Claude Chappe, in Brûlon, Pays de la Loire, France, so most probably Claude was born in this house on Christmas day of 1763, a couple of hours before his twin sister Marie Marthe.
-Somewhere in this yard Chappe brothers made first experiments with the telegraph in 1791.
+Somewhere in this yard Chappe brothers made the first experiments with the telegraph in 1791.

 The house of Chappe family from 18h century

 Claude’s father, Ignace Chappe d’Auteroche was born on 13 March 1724, into the noble family of baron Jean Chappe d’Auteroche (1675-1737), and Madeleine de La Farge (1698-1763), of Mauriac, Auvergne.
-According to the rules of nobility, the title baron passed to the eldest son of the family, Ignace’s brother Jean-Baptiste (who will play a significant role in the early years of Claude Chappe).
+According to the rules of nobility, the title baron passed to the eldest son of the family, Ignace’s brother Jean-Baptiste (who would play a significant role in the early years of Claude Chappe).

 Although not a baron himself, Ignace Chappe was clearly still a man of influence.
 He worked initially as Avocat en Parlement, then received important appointments like Contrôleur Général du Roi au Département de Laval and Directeur des Domaines du Roi in Rouen.
 Ignace Chappe married on 18 February 1762, to Marie-Renée De Vernay de Vert in Brûlon.

 She was born on 16 June 1732 in Brûlon, to Antoine De Vernay, sieur de Vert (1699-1763), and Marie Suard (1704-1768), and died on 4 Jan 1821.
-It seems Ignace Chappe was a hot-spur all his life, because in 1783 (yet 59 years old), he caught a severe cold after crossing the Seine on his horse to win a bet.
+It seems Ignace Chappe was a hot-spur all his life because in 1783 (yet 59 years old), he caught a severe cold after crossing the Seine on his horse to win a bet.
 He died of the consequences and was buried in Brûlon.

 Jean-Baptiste Chappe